ArkTorch3rd/Assignment-2/README.md

 2. Information on covid-19

-    Allow the user to know a little bit more about what exactly is covid-19.
+    Allow the user to know a little bit more about what exactly is covid-19 and how covid-19 is spread.

 3. Symptoms of Covid-19

-    Educate the user on the possible symptoms when they are infected with covid-19.
+    The "Symptoms" section lists many examples of common symptoms which patients with covid-19 experienced.
+From here users can better look after themselves as they would be able to seek medical attention faster after knowing the symptoms.

 4. Prevention of Covid-19